 We also include dandelion root into our basic recipe to increase the bitter qualities and simultaneously provide detoxifying attributes beneficial for liver support.

 Dandelion root is classified as an "alterative" herb for its ability to purify or "alter" the condition of the blood, helping to activate digestion as well as eliminate metabolic waste and toxins from the body.
 As a side-effect this can natural stimulate the body and reduce feelings of fatigue.

 We use raw dandelion, as opposed to roasted, as it's more medicinal and less acidic but you can use roasted if preferred.
 Roasted dandelion and chicory root are both commonly used worldwide as herbal coffee substitutes.

 You can use either fresh dried mushroom pieces/powder OR chaga powdered extracts.
-We typically use the dried mushroom when we have more time, but the extracts are perfect if you don't happen to have the dried variety.
+We typically use the dried mushroom when we have more time, but the extracts are perfect if you don't have access to the dried variety.

 One-pound chaga conks or chunks can be purchased online and then ground down in a high-speed blender or coffee grinder.
 The powders will brew a lot faster than larger pieces, which you can decoct (simmer) for hours at a time and actually reuse.

-Our favorite online family owned business selling chaga from Eastern Canada is Pure Chaga.
+Our favorite online family owned business selling chaga from Eastern Canada is Chaga Pure and Simple.

 Extracts are much easier of course to add to hot water or tea.
 They are also very concentrated and slightly more bitter in taste.
 For every 3T of ground chaga powder you will only need about 1-2t of powdered extract.